Online Betting Sites US 2020

 What are risk free bets?

 Risk-free bets save you from losing your bet altogether.
 When an online bookie offers a risk-free bet, you’ll get refunded if you miss your bet.
-Online bookmakers give risk-free bets typically to new customers and existing customers alike, so you should have signed up & deposited at as many online bookies as possible.
+Online bookmakers typically give risk-free bets to new customers and existing customers alike, so you should sign up & deposit at as many online bookies as possible.

 Risk-free bets typically have low stake sizes, so they aren’t as lucrative as deposit bonuses.
 For example, sportsbooks like PartyCasino may offer a risk-free bet for the New England Patriots to win the Super Bowl up to $20.
 If the Pats win, great, you win your bet – if they don’t, you’ll still get your $20 back.

 It’s a common misconception that free bets and risk-free bets are one in the same.
 As you can see, they’re not.
 Risk-free bets refund your stake if you lose, while free bets give you extra bets when you’ve already bet on something else.
 Both of the two are typically low value compared to deposit bonuses, but that shouldn’t prevent you from getting them.
 Get your free betting money wherever you can get it.